sinemkaraaslan/sinemkaraaslan/README.md

 CE student at Istanbul Arel University (GPA 3.79/4.00), spending this semester as Product Owner on a class project — a peer support app for students.

-I'm mostly into **AI** and **product** these days.
-The parts I enjoy most are the ones with users in them — figuring out what's worth shipping, what to track, and how to tell if it actually worked.
+I'm mostly into **AI** and **product** these days — especially building things people actually use.
+The parts I enjoy most are figuring out what's worth shipping, what to track, and how to tell if it actually worked.

+<p align="center">⟡ ✦ ❖ ✦ ⟡</p>

+### ❖ Currently figuring out

+- LLMs, RAG, and ML in general — currently more *breaking and understanding* than *shipping*
+- Flask, properly this time — writing backend for KampüsDestek and learning as I go
+- Being a Product Owner without slowing the team down

 <p align="center">⟡ ✦ ❖ ✦ ⟡</p>